dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 The <xref:Microsoft.Maui.Controls.DragStartingEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStarting> event defines the following properties:

-::: moniker range="=net-maui-7.0"

-- <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Handled>, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.
-- <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Cancel>, of type `bool`, indicates whether the event should be canceled.
-- <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Data>, of type <xref:Microsoft.Maui.Controls.DataPackage>, indicates the data package that accompanies the drag source.
-This is a read-only property.

-::: moniker-end

-::: moniker range=">=net-maui-8.0"

 - <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Cancel>, of type `bool`, indicates whether the event should be canceled.
 - <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Data>, of type <xref:Microsoft.Maui.Controls.DataPackage>, indicates the data package that accompanies the drag source.
 This is a read-only property.
 - <xref:Microsoft.Maui.Controls.DragStartingEventArgs.PlatformArgs>, of type `PlatformDragStartingEventArgs?`, represents the platform-specific arguments associated with the event.